The Jeffrey Bourns Foundation is a registered 501c3 organization.

 Richard W. Bourns

-Richard is the father of Jeff Bourns.
-Richard is a graduate of Clarkson University with a degree in Chemical Engineering.
-Richard is also a graduate from the University of Houston Clear Lake with a Masters Degree in Environmental Management.
+Richard Bourns is a graduate of Clarkson University with a degree in Chemical Engineering.
+Mr.Bourns is also a graduate from the University of Houston Clear Lake with a Masters Degree in Environmental Management.
 He spent his entire career at Shell Oil.
 Richard is now retired.
-He is the proud father of three, a grandfather, and husband to wife Judy (Jeff’s mother) for 45 years.
-He enjoys spending his free time outdoors, with family, and volunteering for the Boy Scouts of America.
+A family man Rich is married to his wife of forty-five years, father of three, and grandfather.
+Richard enjoys spending his free time outdoors, with family, and volunteering for the Boy Scouts of America.

 Kristina was born and raised in Colorado Springs, CO and began playing tennis at 5 years old.
 She attended the University of Colorado where she played on the Club Tennis Team and graduated with degrees in German and Biology.
 She still plays competitively on 3-4 league teams a year and works in marketing for Babolat USA.
 Along with tennis, Kristina is also very passionate about her cultural diversity, being a dual Swiss citizen and speaking both German and Spanish.
 Things she values most: being a genuine person and family.